Electrical Engineering MS

 Generally, these requirements must be satisfied prior to the commencement of graduate studies.

-A Master's student admitted on a provisional basis must demonstrate his/her ability to perform satisfactorily at the graduate level before being admitted to degree candidacy.
+A master's student admitted on a provisional basis must demonstrate their ability to perform satisfactorily at the graduate level before being admitted to degree candidacy.
 The department will specify the conditions of the provisional admission in a letter sent to the student.

 Culminating Experience